mradovic10/sqlalchemy-challenge/README.md

 Next, I created a Climate App by designing a Flask API based on the queries from the first section.
 The homepage of the App offers the user five routes to specified APIs.

 This repository includes the 'climate_data' Jupyter Notebook file and the 'app' Python file.
+Comments and relevant notes are found throughout both files.
 Furthermore, there is a 'Resources' folder that contains the 'hawaii.sqlite', 'hawaii_measurements', and 'hawaii_stations' files.

 Surf's up!